 We believe frontline workers are a largely untapped and uniquely positioned resource to build the capacity of clients to become more effective advocates for themselves and, eventually, more effective participants in key decisions on all levels of decision-making in the public arena.

-In 2018, the Right Question Institute (RQI) will be working to make it easier for frontline social service workers to teach a core set of self-advocacy skills to the people with whom they work.
+The Right Question Institute (RQI) is working to make it easier for frontline social service workers to teach a core set of self-advocacy skills to the people with whom they work.
 Our initiative will be designed to build stronger partnerships between staff and clients that will help the agency accomplish the goals for which they are accountable.
 It will also have short and long-term benefits for clients as they become more effective advocates for themselves, their families, and their communities.

 The Importance of Two Foundational Skills for Self-Advocacy